1997 Irish general election: Progressive Democrats' campaign

 Despite entering the election with polls suggesting they would overtake Labour as the third biggest party, and with Mary Harney as the most popular party leader, the Progressive Democrats struggled.
-Initially, it ran a presidential-style campaign that emphasized Harney.
+Initially, the party ran a presidential-style campaign that emphasised Harney.
 However, entering a pact with a resurgent Fianna Fáil meant it struggled to assert itself.
 In response, the PDs hastily published a manifesto — a move that backfired as it controversially called for single parent benefits to be cut in order to encourage single mothers to live with their parents.
-This drew fire from Pronsias De Rossa, who claimed Harney did "not have a bull's notion about social welfare".
-The Progressive Democrat's manifesto also called for the laying off of 25,000 public sector workers over five years, a proposal that was heavily criticised by the left-wing parties.
+This drew fire from Proinsias De Rossa, who claimed Harney did "not have a bull's notion about social welfare".
+The Progressive Democrats' manifesto also called for the laying off of 25,000 public sector workers over five years, a proposal that was heavily criticised by the left-wing parties.
 In response, Fianna Fáil's leadership demanded a sit-down meeting with the Progressive Democrat leadership, and after the two parties publicly announced together that no layoffs would be made in the public sector without the consent of Irish trade unions.
 Harney also claimed her comments about unwed mothers had been misrepresented by the media.